francoposa/francoposa.io/content/resources/dev-setup/initial-dev-setup-macos.md

 Without going into too much detail, Zsh is a command-line shell very similar to the ubiquitous Bash, with additional quality-of-life features which can make it more suitable for daily interactive terminal usage.
 Zsh is not 100% compatible with Bash, but for standard interactive command-line usage, you may never notice the incompatibilities between the two.

-In any case, Apple has begun to enable Zsh as the default shell for new Mac user accounts, and Zsh has gained popularity across the board.
+In any case, Apple has begun to enable Zsh as the default shell for new MacOS user accounts, and Zsh has gained popularity across the board.
 Zsh-specific documentation, guides, and forum answers have become nearly as common as Bash.

 While I prefer to keep my shell configuration simple, Zsh also has a large ecosystem of plugins to add additional features and convenience to your interactive shell experience.